 Western States Class Action.
 In May 2003, a class action lawsuit was filed against Reliant Resources, Reliant Energy and various market participants in state court in San Diego County, California.
 The plaintiffs allege that Reliant Resources and Reliant Energy engaged in unfair, unlawful and fraudulent business practices and violations of the California antitrust laws by manipulating energy markets in California and the West.
 The action is brought on behalf of all persons and businesses residing in Oregon, Washington, Utah, Nevada, Idaho, New Mexico, Arizona and Montana.
 The lawsuit seeks injunctive relief, treble damages, restitution, costs of suit and attorney's fees.
 In May 2003, the case was removed to federal court in San Diego.
-The plaintiffs have moved to remand the case back to state court and the Reliant defendants have filed a petition with the Federal Judicial Panel on Multidistrict Litigation to transfer the case to San Francisco where certain of the cases described under "California Electricity and Gas Market Cases" described above are already pending and the judge is not a putative class member.
-Neither the remand motion nor the motion to transfer has been heard.
+The plaintiffs have moved to remand the case back to state court.
+The case has been transferred to the visiting judge in San Diego before whom most of the other electricity cases have been consolidated.